AeTher97/szakal-2/README.md

 ### Prerequisites
 To compile and run the application following software has to be installed on the machine:
 * Git client
-* Java 21 or higher JDK (Java and maven can be handled from Intellij, easier in my opinion)
+* Java 21 or higher JDK (Java and gradle can be handled from Intellij, easier in my opinion)
 * Gradle
 * Node.js
 * Postgres database (directly on metal or in docker)